-- 2. Import of: - (a) live animals including pets; - (b) products of animal origin meant for human consumption; and - (c) products of animal origin not meant for human consumption. - 3.
-The system applies to the above-mentioned goods originating from all countries. - 4.
-The purpose of the Import Permit is to protect the country against sanitary threat in line with the WTO SPS Agreement. - 5.
-Animal Disease Act 1925 and subsequent regulations (Government Notice 186 of 2019).
+2. Import of:

+- (a) live animals including pets; - (b) products of animal origin meant for human consumption; and - (c) products of animal origin not meant for human consumption.

+3. The system applies to the above-mentioned goods originating from all countries.

+4. The purpose of the Import Permit is to protect the country against sanitary threat in line with the WTO SPS Agreement.

+5. Animal Disease Act 1925 and subsequent regulations (Government Notice 186 of 2019).

-- 6. N/A. - 7.
-Where there is no quantitative limit on importation of a product or on imports from a particular country: - (a) The importer should hold a valid import permit prior to import, hence it is the responsibility of the importer to organize for application of import permits.
-Import permits are issued within 2 days of application subject to all required information are submitted to the satisfaction of the LVD.
-In case of emergency, import permit may be granted in one day. - For all consignment arriving at the port without a valid import permit and an international veterinary certificate, landing is not allowed and such products are not cleared by the LVD. - (b) Yes an import permit may be granted immediately if all required information are submitted to the satisfaction of the LVD.
-Imports are allowed immediately upon the issue of permits. - (c) No. - (d) For most products mentioned under Number 2 above, a permit is delivered by the LVD.
-In the case of animal feed containing plant materials and fodder or fish and fish products, approval from the National Plant Protection Office and Ministry of Fisheries is also required respectively. - 8.
-An import permit may be refused at any time in case of disease outbreak or suspicion of disease or veterinary public health issues in the country of export or in the country where the raw material originates or in the country where processing of the products have been carried out.
+- 6. N/A. - 7.(a) (i) The importer should hold a valid import permit prior to import, hence it is the responsibility of the importer to organize for application of import permits.
+Import permits are issued within two days of application subject to all required information are submitted to the satisfaction of the LVD.
+In case of emergency, import permit may be granted in one day. - (ii) For applications concerning import of new products or import from countries with which no trade has occurred in the past, a risk analysis is carried out prior to determining the application.

+For all consignments arriving at the port without a valid import permit and an international veterinary certificate, landing is not allowed and such products are not cleared by the LVD.

+(b) Yes, an import permit may be granted immediately if all required information is submitted to the satisfaction of the LVD.
+Imports are allowed immediately upon the issue of permits.

+(c) No.

+(d) For most products mentioned under Number 2 above, a permit is delivered by the LVD.
+In the case of animal feed containing plant materials and fodder or fish and fish products, approval from the National Plant Protection Office and Ministry of Fisheries is also required respectively.

+8. An import permit may be refused at any time in case of disease outbreak or suspicion of disease or veterinary public health issues in the country of export or in the country where the raw material originates or in the country where processing of the products has been carried out.